 At Mozilla, we know how much you value your privacy, so we try to give you as much control and collect as little information about you as possible.
 Six core privacy principles help remind us that your interests come first and that we exist to stand up for you in a world where choice and control are too often at risk.

 No Surprises – Sure, most of us like surprises, but not when it comes to what’s happening with our data.
-At Mozilla, we only use and share information about your for your benefit and as spelled out in our notices.
+At Mozilla, we only use and share information about you for your benefit and as spelled out in our notices.
 What you got for your birthday should be a surprise.
 What we did with your data, shouldn’t be.

 Real Choices – In the beginning the web was simple – connected, open, safe.
 But as it grew, users faced new challenges, including lack of choice.
 At Mozilla, we strive to give you options and make your choices clear.